Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 “You hear that, Zora?”
 Zora perked up slightly, her tired eyes meeting Ika’s with a glimmer of recognition.

 “Well, if we’re going to do this, we’ll need food, our travel kit, and a plan,” Ika said.
 She suddenly realized neither of them had eaten since the attack.
-Scrambling to her feet, she felt a surge of energy, like a doting mother.
+Scrambling to her feet, she felt a gush of energy, like a doting mother.

 Ika calculated quickly in her head.
 Fifteen dead sheep—she could probably harvest around 200 kilos of meat before it went bad.
 If she prepared it all and baked it into pemican, it would preserve for months.
 Even if she didn’t return from Praxis shortly, the trip on foot was only a day as far as she recalled.
 If she could miraculously avoid snapping her femur on a fall...or being gored by a wild boar or hounded by a pack of dogs or worse, well, she’d have enough food for the trip and back, and more importantly, enough to sustain Zora while she was away.